This page explains what an AI agent builder is, how it differs from automation, and how it fits into modern system architectures.

 AI agent builders enable systems that can decide and act, not just respond.

-They sit above integration and execution layers, using those foundations to operate reliably in production.
+They operate above integration and automation layers, using those foundations to coordinate actions across business systems.

 As workflows become adaptive rather than fixed, agent builders provide the control needed to run AI-driven execution inside business systems.

-Related concepts: iPaaS, automation, agent orchestration, system integration
+Related concepts: iPaaS, automation, data integration, agent orchestration